PostHog/posthog.com/contents/product-engineers/multivariate-testing.md

 ### 1. You need a larger sample size

 Since you split your participants into many groups, you need a larger sample size for a [statistically significant](/docs/experiments/significance) result.
-In practice, this means multivariant tests need to for run longer than a typical A/B test.
+In practice, this means multivariate tests need to for run longer than a typical A/B test.

 With this in mind, a good idea is to [calculate your required sample size](/product-engineers/ab-testing-guide-for-engineers#4-a-sufficiently-large-sample-size-of-users) before running your test so that you can ensure your test duration is reasonable.

-If your duration is too long, but you'd still like to run a multivariant test, there are two potential solutions:
+If your duration is too long, but you'd still like to run a multivariate test, there are two potential solutions:

 1. **Target proxy metrics** – e.g., if your goal is to increase conversion, instead target a metric higher up the funnel, like number of signups.